There’s a lot of buzz about millennials today and how to market to them.

 Take a long, hard look at your product or service.

 Would a baby boomer be interested?

 Don’t underestimate this generation.
-There are very few products or services a baby boomer wouldn’t be interested in, as we saw above.
+As we saw above, there are very few products or services a baby boomer wouldn’t be interested in.

 Do you have a product or service that would appeal to baby boomers?